The Colwell Law Group, LLCN/a

-If there is a primary physical custody designation, that means that the visitation rights of the other parent are less than what it would be if they held joint custody.
+If there is a primary physical custody designation, that means that the visitation rights of the other parent in Albany are less than what it would be if they held joint custody.
 The gap between the two could range from three days a week to just a few hours a week.

 It is important for a lawyer to discuss whether a divorcing spouse in Albany wishes to have legal or physical custody of their child before they begin the court process.
 The first order that the court may make will be the temporary order of custody while the case is being negotiated.
 It is important for a parent to set the stage by showing that they have discussed the situation with their lawyer and are looking out for the best interest of their child.
 They also do not want to be faced with a temporary order that negatively impacts their right to see their child while negotiations are ongoing.